-Success criteria/Measurement Progres ss made 1 The gap between pupil premium Progress 8 and national non-pupil premium students will narrow, students will improve by at least 0.2 from 2019 baseline. at the so widened national widene of Progress 8 the 2 The percentage of pupil premium students achieving 9-4EM will exceed 45%. achieved: 50% s achieved 9-4 ım 3 Pupil premium attendance will be more in line with whole School attendance, at least 92% for pupil premium cohort across the School. pandem was 92.2 dance was afformation ic.
-The whole of the case of the cohort attenda dance was 89.
-34%.
+Success criteria/Measurement Progress made 1 The gap between pupil premium Progress 8 and national non-pupil premium students will narrow, students will improve by at least 0.2 from 2019 baseline.
+The gap widened nationally and it also did at the school.
+In terms of Progress 8 the gap in 2022 was 0.78, around national average.
+2 The percentage of pupil premium students achieving 9-4EM will exceed 45%.
+Target achieved: 50% of pupil premium students achieved 9-4EM.
+3 Pupil premium attendance will be more in line with whole School attendance, at least 92% for pupil premium cohort across the School.
+All attendance was affected by the pandemic.
+The whole cohort attendance was 92.24%, PP attendance was 89.34%.
+The gap has remained broadly constant.
 4 Teachers and teaching assistants to provide high quality teaching and learning including core teaching strategies introduced through CPD.
 Quality assurance procedures will monitor the effectiveness of this.
 Quality assurance processes show that the use of feedback, modelling and metacognition (learning strategies) are being increasingly implemented.
 The further development of metacognition is a priority for this academic year.
 5 Increased engagement of pupil premium families to parents' evenings.
 Parents' evenings - comparison of attendance data to 2020-2021; we will see a percentage increase across all year groups.
-2020-2021 attendance (full cohort): Y7 - 68.3% Y8 - 61% Y9 - 68.7% Y10 - 71.8% Y11 - 75.3% Year group 7 8 9 10 11 There w in three evening 2021/ % Attendance (full cohort) 69% 63% 64% 78% 70% ras an overall pyear groups, as or PP attendar % Attendance (PP) 42% 42% 43% 53% 54% percentage included we now har 6 Students make positive and well informed choices at transition stages and NEETs remain low.
-Progression data will show that NEET's are less than 2% NEET fi gures as of Jaı nuary 2023: 2% 7 Students on the University Mentoring Scheme and the academic mentoring programme will remain engaged throughout, receive strong evaluations at the end of the ment was mon ut one student • program and show progress.
+2020-2021 attendance (full cohort): Y7 - 68.3% Y8 - 61% Y9 - 68.7% Y10 - 71.8% Y11 - 75.3% Parents evening 2021/2022:Year%%groupAttendanceAttendance(full cohort)(PP)769%42%27%863%42%964%43%21%1078%53%25%1170%54%16%There was an overall percentage increasein three year groups, and we now have datato monitor PP attendance.
+6 Students make positive and well informed choices at transition stages and NEETs remain low.
+Progression data will show that NEET's are less than 2% NEET figures as of January 2023: 2% 7 Students on the University Mentoring Scheme and the academic mentoring programme will remain engaged throughout, receive strong evaluations at the end of the Engagement was monitored throughout and for all but one student it was excellent.

+program and show progress.
 Progress data and student voice evaluations.